THE QUEEN'S DIAMOND JUBILEE, 1887 at Hampstead Heath!

 The Heath rockets are sent whizzing upwards, and a moment after the bonfire bursts forth into a fiery tongue of flame.

-And now, turning our eyes from the light, we watch the answering fires shoot forth from far-
+And now, turning our eyes from the light, we watch the answering fires shoot forth from far-off hills.

-Quickly they follow one another, till for two-
+Quickly they follow one another, till for two-thirds of a circle we are girdled with a horizon of twinkling lights.

 Some are mere sparks, others shine like street lamps a hundred yards away, while on nearer points we see the smoke illumined and agitated by the brisk east wind.